mockturtl/lmde-faq/Messaging.md

 #### Setup

-Empathy is available from the debian repositories.
+Empathy is available in the debian repositories.

 `apt install empathy`

+[community][community-empathy]

 <a id="irc"/>
 ## IRC _(Internet Relay Chat)_